 For a description of recently issued and adopted accounting pronouncements, including adoption dates and expected effects on our results of operations and financial condition, see Part I, Item 1, Note 2, "Recent Accounting Pronouncements", of the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q.

-ITEM 3.
-Quantitative and Qualitative Disclosures About Market Risk
+[Table of Contents](#)ITEM 3.
+Quantitative and Qualitative Disclosures About Market RiskInterest Rate Risk